 The technician will cut a small access hole into the return or supply and attach a temporary collar.
 The technician will use a foam plug to block the air conditioning fan, indoor coil, and furnace temporarily.
 This will prevent the entrance of sealant particles into this part of the system.
 Next, the technician will inject sealant into the ductwork.

 2. Seal Your Ductwork

 Next, the technician will inject non-toxic aerosol sealant into the duct system.
 The small aerosol particles of the sealant will remain suspended in the air due to continuous air movement.
 The particles will attempt to leave the ductwork through the leaks.
 The aerosol particles attach to the edges of cracks and holes in the ductwork.
 Eventually, the aerosol particles will begin to attach to each other, sealing the holes and cracks from the inside out.

 The technician will control the process entirely from a computer.
 You will be able to look at the results in real time.
 Therefore, you will be able to see the effectiveness of this process first hand.
 In general, it only takes about one or two ounces of sealant material to seal the ducts in a home.
 Aeroseal is able to seal leaks as big as 5/8ths of an inch.

 For more information about the duct sealing services we provide or how duct sealing works, don’t hesitate to contact us here at Collins Comfort Masters!
-We are a local, family-owned, full-service HVAC company, specializing in the comfort of home and business owners in Gilbert, Mesa, and Chandler, AZ.
+We are a local, family-owned, full-service HVAC company, specializing in the comfort of home and business owners in Gilbert, Mesa, Chandler, and the Phoenix metro area..